hotblack86/CV/README.md

 | [Links](#Links)

-I'm a full-stack junior software developer with a particular interest in back-end development.
+I'm a full-stack junior software developer with a particular interest in Javascript.
-I very enthusiastic about coding and wish to develop this passion even further.
+I very enthusiastic about coding and learning new technologies and wish to develop this passion even further.

 My professional background has been in an unrelated field, but I relish a